-On 19 February, the Office of the National Economic and Social Development Board officially reported the Thai GDP in the fourth quarter of 2017 expanded by 4 per cent from the same period of 2016, continuing from 4.3 per cent growth in the previous quarter.
-After seasonally adjusted, the Thai economy in the fourth quarter grew by 0.5 per cent from the third quarter.
+According to the Thai Office of the National Economic and Social Development Board officially reported the Thai GDP in the fourth quarter of 2018 expanded by 4.1 per cent from the same period of 2017.
+In the third quarter of 2018 economic growth slowed down due to a decrease in demand of Thai goods.

-For the whole year, the economy expanded by 3.9 per cent in 2017, improving from 3.3 per cent in 2016.
+For the whole year, the economy expanded by 4.1 per cent in 2018, improving from 3.9 per cent in 2017.
 The GDP growth was driven mainly by strong merchandise exports and tourism sector, thanks to the economic pickup of Thailand’s key trading partners.
-In 2017, export value (in USD terms) grew by 9.7 per cent.
-Hotels and restaurants sector expanded by 8.5 per cent with total tourism receipts increased by 9.5 per cent in line with an 8.8 per cent increase in the number of foreign tourists (35.4 million visitors).
+In 2018, export value (in USD terms) grew by 6.3 per cent and import value increased with 11.7 per cent.

 - the rising global economy which will sustain the robust growth of Thai exports and subsequently stimulates the manufacturing production;